 Skip to content

 I've scoped SaaS projects across almost every point on that range, from single-founder tools built in a few weeks to multi-tenant platforms with compliance requirements that took the better part of a year.
-This guide walks through the real cost drivers, gives you tiered numbers you can actually plan around, and flags the hidden costs that turn an $80,000 quote into a $140,000 invoice.
+Projects like PeptiSync (a healthtech SaaS with HIPAA considerations) and ProfitPlate (a focused restaurant profitability tool) landed at very different points on that spectrum because their industries, compliance needs, and architecture decisions pulled costs in different directions.
+This guide walks through all of those drivers, gives you tiered numbers you can actually plan around, and flags the hidden costs that turn an $80,000 quote into a $140,000 invoice.

 Key Takeaways